cap-js/docs/node.js/core-services.md

 Use this method to send synchronous requests to a service for execution.

--  `method` can be a HTTP method, or a name of a custom action or function
+-  `method` can be an HTTP method, or a name of a custom action or function
 -  `path` can be an arbitrary URL, starting with a leading `'/'`, it is passed to a service without any modification as a string

 Examples: